 Let me make this personal…

-I saw an adult son the other day helping his Mama in festive shopping, she was in her sixties & he was a good looking young man in his thirties.
+I saw an adult son the other day helping his Mama with Christmas shopping, she was in her sixties & he was a good looking young man in his thirties.
 The looks of love, concern & tenderness between them told the world they were mother & son (& the fact she called him son helped to clarify their relationship).

 While over the years I have learnt to live with this & get on with life, feeling truly blessed that I’m assured of seeing him again one day.
 Every now & then in a moment like above, which catches me completely off guard, the pain of loss returns.

-I know there are many who also experience this painful ache in their heart, not just at this time of the year, so I have launched a new section called Understanding Grief, found in the menu above.
+I know there are many who also experience this painful ache in their heart, not just at this time of the year, so I have launched a new section called Coping with Emotional pain.

 It contains a blend of personal & professional experience to give awareness & insight into this strange & complex emotion called grief.